x40-Community/IdexCalibrationParts/README.md

 ## Install
 In the plugin directory, create a subdirectory called IdexCalibrationParts.
 In this subdirectory create another subdirectory with the same name.
 Download the Zip-file (green code button).
 Unpack the contents of the zip-file in this subdirectory and restart Cura.

+The IDEX Calibration Parts Plugin works with Ultimaker Cura 4.X and 5.X

 ## Use
 After inserting, select and merge all parts